aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 5 - External OAuth Token using Okta/README.md

 5. Click the **+Step** button on the request pipline of the PreFlow, as shown below:
 ![image alt text](./media/AddStep.png)

-From the pop-up menu, select the OAuth v2.0 policy and click **Add** as shown below:
+From the pop-up menu, select the OAuth v2.0 policy and click **Add** as shown below (note: the policy order does not matter):
 ![image alt text](./media/AddOAuthPolicy.png)

 Select the policy in the flow and edit the policy's XML configuration as shown below: